Medically reviewed by Angela Sheddan, FNP

 Many couples want to have sex more often, but can’t due to busy, demanding professional lives and other commitments.

-Research shows that stress is negatively correlated with sexual activity within couples, meaning couples who are stressed are less likely to have sex on a regular basis.
+Research published in the Journal of Family Psychology shows that stress is negatively correlated with sexual activity within couples, meaning couples who are stressed are less likely to have sex on a regular basis.

-If you’ve recently noticed the frequency of sex dropping in your relationship, making changes to your lifestyle that prioritize time for sex and minimize stress, anxiety and distractions might help you and your partner to have sex more often.
+If you’ve recently noticed the frequency of sexual experiences dropping in your relationship, making changes to your lifestyle that prioritize time for sex and minimize stress, anxiety and distractions might help you and your partner to have sex more often.

 This could be as simple as planning at least one or two romantic nights with each other a week or taking steps to change your work environment to minimize stress.

-Erectile dysfunction is a common issue that may affect your sex life.
+Erectile dysfunction is a common health condition that may affect your sex life.
 Research has found that 30 million men in the United States are affected by ED, or just under a third of the entire adult male population.

-Since ED can take a serious toll on your sex life, it’s important to seek expert help if you’re one of the millions of men affected.
+Since ED can take a serious toll on your sexual function, it’s important to seek expert help if you’re one of the millions of men affected.

 We offer a range of ED medications online, which are available after a consultation with a licensed healthcare provider.

-While research is mixed on the link between masturbation, porn and erectile dysfunction, some research has found that men who view porn compulsively display a reduced level of interest in real-life sex.
+While research is mixed on the link between masturbation, porn and erectile dysfunction, a study published in the journal, Behavioral Sciences, found that men who view porn compulsively display a reduced level of interest in real-life sex.